-Beef tails fro dogs are growing in popularity as a tasty snacks.
+Beef tails for dogs are growing in popularity as a tasty snacks.
 They are high in protein, low in fat and very moreish according to our dogs.
 But what exactly are beef tails?
 Are they safe for our dogs?
 What are the pros and cons of feeding them?
 This article will aid you in deciding if they are the right snack for you and your dog.
 Read on to find out more.

 Key facts